Blueberry Bread

 If you choose frozen berries, you do not have to defrost the berries before you bake with them unless the recipe you are using calls specifically for defrosted berries.

-blueberry bread in a baking pan
+closeup of blueberry bread baked in a pan

 Why did my blueberries sink?